Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 & = \dfrac{2}{\pi}
 \end{align*}$$

 **STOP:** Say that we connect (-1, 0) and (0, 1) to form a closed semicircle.
-What will be the centroid of the resulting shape?
+What will be the center of mass of the resulting shape?
 {: .notice--primary}

-The centroid of some shapes, like the semicircular arc in the preceding example, can be determined mathematically.
-But for irregular shapes, we can estimate the centroid of *S* by sampling *n* points from the boundary of the shape and taking the averages of all the *x*- and *y*-coordinates of sampled points.
+The center of mass of some shapes, like the semicircular arc in the preceding example, can be determined mathematically.
+But for irregular shapes, we can estimate the center of mass of *S* by sampling *n* points from the boundary of the shape and taking the averages of all the *x*- and *y*-coordinates of sampled points.

-After finding the centroids of the two shapes *S* and *T* that we wish to compare, we translate *S* so that it has the same centroid as *T*.
+After finding the center of masss of the two shapes *S* and *T* that we wish to compare, we translate *S* so that it has the same center of mass as *T*.
 We then wish to find the rotation of *S*, possibly along with a flip as well, that makes the shape resemble *T* as much as possible.

 Imagine that we have found the desired rotation; we can then define *d*(*S*, *T*) in the following way.
 We sample *n* points along the boundary of each shape, converting *S* and *T* into **vectors** *s* = (*s*<sub>1</sub>, ..., *s*<sub><em>n</em></sub>) and *t* = (*t*<sub>1</sub>, ..., *t*<sub><em>n</em></sub>), where *s*<sub><em>i</em></sub> is the *i*-th point on the boundary of *S*.
 The **root mean square deviation (RMSD)** between the two shapes is the square root of the average squared distance between corresponding points in the vectors,